mapbox/mapbox.js/API.md

 ## mapbox.hash()

-Adds hash functionality to the map, so that pan and zoom state are copied when the URL of the page is copied
+Adds hash functionality to the map, so that pan and zoom state are copied when the URL of the page is copied.

 _Arguments_: none